xaoijin/01LiDev/README.md

 # 💫 About Me:
-I am just a college student trying to get a bachelor's degree in computer programming and information systems<br>Personally I love coding projects revolving around mobile apps and game development
+I am just a college student pursuing a bachelor's degree in computer programming and information systems
+<br>Personally I love coding projects revolving around mobile apps and game development, check out below for some personally made myself!

 ## 🌐 Socials: